A brief summary of climate and hydrological conditions in the region.

 View the latest seasonal report:

-Climate drivers and seasonal outlook for the Wellington Region - Winter 2024 summary Spring 2024 outlook
+Climate drivers and seasonal outlook for the Wellington Region - Spring 2024 summary Summer 2024-2025 outlook

 Anomaly Maps